- Domiciliary care services, or visiting care, might be one of the first options people consider for care at home.

 Domiciliary care can be considered to be ‘traditional’ home care.
 It involves a carer paying visits to a care recipient at certain times in the day to carry out specific tasks such as personal care assistance or meal preparation.

 Usually, domiciliary care would be recommended if your loved one is unable to manage completely independently but doesn’t need full-time help yet.
-Carers can come into the home for any time between 15 minutes to a couple of hours – providing support with things from getting out of bed to eating.
+Carers can come into the home for any time between 15 minutes to a couple of hours – providing support with a range of things such as:

 It’s most suitable for those with less acute conditions, such as early-stage dementia where support is only needed at a minimal level.
-Or, in situations where families are able to offer a certain level of support.
+Or, in situations where families are able to offer a certain level of support alongside the domiciliary carer

 For people with complex conditions and those who require a greater level of care and support, domiciliary care may not be appropriate.